joes0451/ADev/ReadMe.txt

 		first attempt at a connection will fail, sometimes 'adb' is slow to respond, so try it one more time.

-		Before you start the debugger, you should start the application that you want to debug.

-		If you want to debug an (SDK) Gradle project or an Android Studio project select 'Use Gradle', for an Android Ant project leave it unchecked, and the application's Home Directory should be selected in Project->Home.
+		If you want to debug an (SDK) Gradle project or an Android Studio project select 'Use Gradle', for an Android Ant project leave everything unchecked, and the application's Home Directory should be selected in Project->Home.